Building Nyckelharpas

 •thick stock butternut for sides and necks

-•thick stock wood for the tail piece
+•thick stock figured maple for the tail piece

-•wood for the key box
+•yellow birch and figured maple for the key box

 Most of the rest of the materials should be easily obtainable in the U.S. Contact Earl for more information and prices.